2023 Solar Incentives Guide for Springfield, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a specific (usually small) amount of electricity can qualify for SRECs or similar performance-based incentives.
-SRECs and performance-based incentives in general are typically offered by your state government.
-You can sell SRECs to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if your solar system produces more than a specified (typically small) amount of electricity.
+Performance-based incentives are typically handled at the state level.
+You can sell your SRECs to your utility company or other buyers, and the money you make is usually considered part of your taxable income.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC allows you to claim a tax credit for a specific percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of your solar system's cost.